All Products

 PolarDB:BST algorithm

-The Behavior Sequence Transformer (BST) algorithm uses the powerful Transformer framework to capture long-term time series information from user behavior sequences.
-The BST algorithm can extract implicit features from behavior sequences and make predictions.
-The BST algorithm provides significant benefits in business scenarios related to behavior sequences, such as recommendation systems and user lifecycle value mining.
+The Behavior Sequence Transformer (BST) algorithm leverages the powerful Transformer framework to capture long-term time series information from user behavior sequences.
+It extracts implicit features from behavior sequences and generates predictions.
+The BST algorithm offers significant benefits in business scenarios related to behavior sequences, such as recommendation systems and user lifecycle value mining.

 Scenarios

-The BST algorithm is designed to support various prediction tasks, including classification and regression.
+The BST algorithm supports various prediction tasks, including classification and regression:

-• The BST algorithm outputs predictions, which are integers or floating-point numbers, such as the amount that users are expected to pay, whether user churns occur, and whether payments are made.
+• The BST algorithm outputs predictions, which are integers or floating-point numbers, such as the expected user payment amounts, user churn occurrences, or payment confirmations.

 • Sample classification scenarios:

-Predict the number of new paying users and the potential churns of regular-paying and high-paying users in gaming scenarios.
+Predict the number of new paying users and potential churns of regular-paying and high-paying users in gaming scenarios.
 For example, the in-game behaviors of paying users over the previous 14 days in a gaming operation scenario are constructed into the behavior sequence input of the BST algorithm.
-The BST algorithm extracts the relevant features from the behavior sequences to predict the potential churns in the following 14 days.
-A user is considered to have churned if the user does not log on for 14 consecutive days.
+The algorithm extracts relevant features from these behavior sequences to predict potential churns in the following 14 days.
+A user is considered to have churned if they do not log on for 14 consecutive days.

 • Sample regression scenarios:

 Predict the total spending of new users in a gaming scenario.
 For example, the in-game behaviors of new users within the first 24 hours in a gaming operation scenario are constructed into the behavior sequence input of the BST algorithm.
-The BST algorithm extracts the relevant features from the behavior sequences to predict the total spending of the new users in the following seven days.
+The algorithm extracts relevant features from these behavior sequences to predict the total spending of new users in the following seven days.

 Limits

 The BST algorithm works effectively when the input data is balanced in terms of class distribution.
-If the input data is imbalanced, such as when a majority class have more than 20 times the samples of the minority classes, we recommend that you use the K-means clustering algorithm provided in PolarDB for AI to preprocess the imbalanced classes, such as the non-paying group, and provide a balanced overall data distribution across classes.
-For more information, see K-means clustering algorithm.
+If the input data is imbalanced, such as when a majority class has more than 20 times the samples of the minority classes, we recommend that you use the K-means clustering algorithm provided in PolarDB for AI to preprocess the imbalanced classes, such as the non-paying group, and provide a balanced overall data distribution across classes.
+For more information, see K-means clustering algorithm (K-Means).

-Format of the data table for algorithm model creation
+Format of the data table for model creation

 Example